 While Biryani is common to much of South Asia in Sri Lanka it comes hotter, spicier and ultimately better.
 For those new to Biryani (known as Buryani in Sri Lanka) it is a layered rice dish which fuses an aromatic and flavoursome sauce of local spices.
 While Buryani can be a meal to itself it does match well with tandoori chicken.

 In South East Asia the Durian is both feared and revered as the formidable ‘King of Fruits’.
-For those who brave past the alien-esque shell and pungent smell, expect a lifelong obsession for the sweet, creamy and perfect fruit inside.
+For those who brave past the alien-esque shell and pungent smell of the durian, expect a lifelong obsession for the sweet, creamy and perfect fruit inside.
 The Durian is a seasonal fruit with harvests best found between June and October.

 This fiery stewed pork dish is flavoured with garlic, chili, ginger and shrimp paste before simmering to perfection in coconut milk.
-As a sucker for coconut and chili kicks the Bicol Express is a personal favourite for the Philippines as few dishes come close on chilli heat.
+As a sucker for coconut and chili kicks the Bicol Express is a personal favourite for Filipino Foods as few dishes come close on chilli heat.
 Bicol Express is rumoured to be even hotter at its origins of Bicol.